Quantum size effects on Andreev transport in Nb/Au/Nb Josephson junctions: A combined ab-initio and experimental study

-One can also observe that some states in the Au layer are smeared out: this happens in the $k$-space regions where the DOS is high in the Nb, since the appropriate electrons can scatter more easily into the other side of the interface.
+One can also observe that some states in the Au layer are smeared out: this happens in the $k$-space regions where the DOS is high in the Nb, since the appropriate electrons can scatter more easily onto the other side of the interface.
 Another interesting problem is the effect of SOC.
-One may expect Rashba-type SOC and corresponding splitting of the states due to the interfaces of Nb/Au/Nb.
-However, no SOC induced band splitting can be observed in the band structure around the Fermi level.
+One may expect a Rashba-type SOC and corresponding splitting of the states due to the interfaces of Nb/Au/Nb\cite{Yakovkin2018, Yakovkin2020}.
+However, no SOC-induced band splitting can be observed in the band structure around the Fermi level.
 This would clearly not be the case for a pure surface, where the symmetry breaking would be more apparent.
 We argue that the existence of a surface/interface itself in an inversion symmetric junction is not a sufficient condition to lift Kramers’ degeneracy.
-In fact, it was reported that free-standing Au(111) slabs do not show band splitting in the repeated-slab model, since there is no asymmetry between the two surfaces\cite{Yakovkin2018, Yakovkin2020}.
+In fact, free-standing Au(111) slabs have been reported to not show band splitting in the repeated-slab model, since there is no asymmetry between the two surfaces\cite{Yakovkin2018, Yakovkin2020}.